Vertical farming: Vertical farm

 Moreover, a gas chromatograph will tell us when to pick the plant by analyzing which flavenoids the produce contains.
 These flavonoids are what gives the food the flavors you're so fond of, particularly for more aromatic produce like tomatoes and peppers.
 These are all right-off-the-shelf technologies.
 The ability to construct a vertical farm exists now.
 We don't have to make anything new.

 Architectural designs were independently produced by designers Chris Jacobs, Andrew Kranis and Gordon Graff.

 Mass media attention began with an article written in New York magazine, followed by others, as well as radio and television features.

 In 2011, the Plant in Chicago was building an anaerobic digester into the building.
 This will allow the farm to operate off the energy grid.
 Moreover, the anaerobic digester will be recycling waste from nearby businesses that would otherwise go into landfills.

-In 2013, the Association for Vertical Farming was founded in Munich, Germany.

 As of 2014, Vertical Fresh Farms was operating in Buffalo, New York, specializing in salad greens, herbs and sprouts.
 In March the world's then largest vertical farm opened in Scranton, Pennsylvania, built by Green Spirit Farms (GSF).
 The firm is housed in a single-storey building covering 3.25 hectares, with racks stacked six high to house 17 million plants.
 The farm was to grow 14 lettuce crops per year, as well as spinach, kale, tomatoes, peppers, basil and strawberries.
 Water is scavenged from the farm's atmosphere with a dehumidifier.